Reduce by 50% our water withdrawal intensity (m3/tcarbon black) versus FY20131 baseline for our high- and medium-risk sites.

 Assessing our water vulnerability

-Our new water risk management approach is inspired by the six-step methodology advocated by the European Water Stewardship Standard, the Alliance for Water Stewardship Standard and the ABG Technical Standard (Water Management).
+Our water risk management approach is inspired by the six-step methodology advocated by the European Water Stewardship Standard, the Alliance for Water Stewardship Standard and the ABG Technical Standard (Water Management).

-- Water inventory – our experts collate site-specific water balance data, an inventory of water challenges and an understanding of water conveyance and treatment systems.
+- Water inventory – Our experts collate site-specific water balance data, an inventory of water challenges and an understanding of water conveyance and treatment systems.

-- Water risk assessment – we carry out a generic water risk assessment, coupled with a detailed local source vulnerability assessment.
+- Water risk assessment – We carry out a generic water risk assessment, coupled with a detailed local source vulnerability assessment.

-- Water risk mitigation plans (WRMPs) – we develop the plans required for both internal and external mitigation.
+- Water risk mitigation plans (WRMPs) – We develop the plans required for both internal and external mitigation.

-- Implement and monitor WRMPs – we deploy the plans, including internal actions and external engagement, tracking progress.
+- Implement and monitor WRMPs – We deploy the plans, including internal actions and external engagement, tracking progress.

-- Communicate performance – we report on our progress, both internally and externally.
+- Communicate performance – We report on our progress, both internally and externally.